Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Results and Discussion

 The \g{sdh} oscillations reduce in magnitude with increasing temperature due to the broadening of the Fermi edge.
-The oscillations $\widetilde{\rho_{xy}}(H,T)$ as a function of applied magnetic field for various temperatures are given in \fig \ref{fig_F_osc} for sample F. An equivalent plot for sample X2 is reported in \fig \ref{fig_X2_osc_xy} the \supp.
+The oscillations $\widetilde{\rho_{xy}}(H,T)$ as a function of applied magnetic field for various temperatures are given in \fig \ref{fig_F_osc} for sample F. An equivalent plot for sample X2 is reported in \fig S9 of the \supp.

-The reduction of the oscillation amplitude over temperature can be used to extract the cyclotron mass $m_c$ by fitting the amplitude of a specific \g{ll} index $n_\text{LL}$ as a function of $T$ with the temperature dependence following \eq \ref{eq_LK_rho_inMain}, expressed as:
+By fitting the amplitude of a specific \g{ll} index $n_\text{LL}$ as a function of $T$ with the temperature dependence following \eq \ref{eq_LK_rho_inMain}, the reduction of the oscillation amplitude over temperature can be employed to extract the cyclotron mass $m_c$ according to: